NuevoFoundation/workshops/content/english/python-interactive/_index.md

 ---

 # Introduction
+In this project, we're going to create a fun console application that allows the user to order from a restaurant based on their menu.
+So go ahead and choose your favorite restaurant/fast-food place and let's get started!

-To start this program, open up a new Repl.it document and create a main() function definition and function call.
+First step: Open up a new Repl.it document and create a main() function definition and function call.